 Cook's Note: Try to find already shucked oysters in their liquor (juice) in small plastic tubs at your local supermarket or seafood monger.

 6. Preheat the oven to 200°C/ gas mark 6.
-In a large bowl, together the polenta, flour, baking powder, sugar, and salt.
+In a large bowl, whisk together the polenta, flour, baking powder, sugar, and salt.

-7. In a medium bowl, the egg and combine with the milk.
+7. In a medium bowl, whisk the egg and combine with the milk.
 Pour the milk mixture into the polenta mixture and mix lightly with a rubber spatula until a thick batter is formed.
 Stir in the melted butter until just incorporated.

 8. Spoon the batter into the prepared pan.
 Bake until lightly browned and a toothpick inserted in the center comes out clean, about 30 minutes.
 Let cool.